 Those State Parks once described as an embarrassment now number 52, including iconic Arkansas places such as the Crater of Diamonds, DeGray, Pinnacle Mountain, Historic Washington and the Ozark Folk Center.

 Newer developments include Mt.
-Magazine, the “new” Lake Fort Smith State Park, the Visitor Center at the Hobbs State Park-Conservation Area, the new Mississippi River State Park, the renovated Mather Lodge at Petit Jean and the championship Ridges at Village Creek golf course.
+Magazine, the “new” Lake Fort Smith State Park, the Visitor Center at the Hobbs State Park-Conservation Area, the new Mississippi River State Park, the renovated Mather Lodge at Petit Jean and the championship Ridges at Village Creel golf course.

 We have some new National Park Service units as well to include the Buffalo National River, the first in America, the Central High National Historic Site and the William Jefferson Clinton Boyhood Home.